 Types of smart door locks

-The most common mean of entry include keypads, biometric or Bluetooth.
+The most common mean of entry includes keypads, biometric or Bluetooth.

 Radio Frequency Identification (RFID)